 - How long does my employer have to hold my job?
 Rhode Island is one of only a handful of states that protect your right to return to your old job.
 Once you are cleared for return to work by your doctor, you must claim your position within 10 days.

 No matter the time limits, you should take action immediately to report your injury or file a claim.
 Any hesitation to do so may be seen as evidence that your injury isn’t severe, potentially damaging your case.
-The attorneys at Kirshenbaum & Kirshenbaum can examine the details of your case and help you get the benefits you deserve.
+The workers' compensation attorneys at Kirshenbaum & Kirshenbaum can examine the details of your case and help you get the benefits you deserve.
 Call us today at 401-946-3200 or fill out our online contact form to tell us what happened in your no-cost initial consultation.